Senior Director of Jewish Journeys and Experiences

 Want to Work at Camp J?

 We are looking for the best and brightest staff that want to spend their summer changing children’s lives.
-We are hiring camp counselors to lead our groups, camp advocates to work with our campers in the Yachad Program, and specialists to lead activities.
+We are hiring camp counselors to lead our groups, camp advocates to work with our campers with special needs, and specialists to lead activities.
 Don’t miss out on your best summer yet, fill out an application!

 Camp J does not discriminate in the recruitment of employees on the basis of race, color, religion, national origin, sex, gender, sexual orientation, marital status, disability, age, or veteran status.